prisonerjohn/seeing-machines/content/en/docs/class-8/texture-sharing/index.md

 Similarly to Syphon, Spout already has plug-ins available for a multitude of platforms, and being open-source, allows any developer to write their own Spout interface for any tool they choose.

-We will use the [ofxSpout](https://github.com/prisonerjohn/ofxSpout/tree/feature/upgrade-2.007h) addon for openFrameworks.
-Make sure to use the `upgrade-2.007h` branch of the addon.
+We will use the [ofxSpout](https://github.com/prisonerjohn/ofxSpout) addon for openFrameworks.

 ### Sender